-She no be my girl but yes, na Ese be that.
+She no be my girl, but yes, na Ese be that.

 Oh, since when she cut her hair?

-It’s on Friday nights we get our cuts for the next week from Osas, the security guy who doubles as the school’s chief underground G. Arizona, Skunk, Kwale, whatever brand of grass you want, he’s got.
-His Friday shifts end at 8 so he just pulls his uniform and steps out in his black shirt with a knapsack slung over his shoulders.
-Business time, he says, with that ugly scowl on his face.
+On Friday nights we gather in front of the floodlight at the gate, like insects drawn to bright yellow lights.
+On Friday nights we get our cuts for the next week from Osas, the security guy who doubles as the school’s chief drug plug.
+Arizona, Skunk, Loud, whatever strain of weed you want, he’s got.
+His Friday shifts end at 8 p.m. so he just pulls off his uniform and steps out in his black shirt with a knapsack slung over his shoulder.
+Business time, he says, with an ugly scowl on his face.

-Tonight Tonye is doing the runs with Osas.
-Leo’s with Emediong.
-Back in the room he talks amazing loads of shit about her but I can tell he’s doing that for show.
+Tonight, Tonye is doing the runs with Osas.
+Leo is with Emediong.
+Back in the room, he talks amazing loads of shit about her but I can tell he’s doing that for show.
 He likes her really.
-I’m talking to Oroma, an Ikwerre girl with a slim neck and a moon-face that makes her look like a soup-spoon.
+I’m talking to Oroma, a Port Harcourt girl with a slim neck and a moon-face that makes her look like a soup spoon.
 Tonye signals at me to bring cash.

 I walk over to him and dip my hand in my pocket and pull out a bunch of crumpled notes.
 It is then I notice the piece of paper stuck to one of the notes.
-I pick out nine-hundred in five bills of four two-hundreds and a hundred and give to him, then wait for him to walk back to Osas before I open the paper.
-A note passed to me from Eseosa earlier today in class that I forgot to open.
+I pick out the paper from the cash and give the money to Tonye, then wait for him to walk back to Osas before I open the paper.
+It’s a note passed to me from Eseosa earlier today in class that I forgot to open.
 It’s barely coherent.

 Is she alright?
 I ask.